10 Things to See and Do in Budapest As a Solo Traveler

 Another reason to visit Budapest solo is because of the sheer amount of unique things to see and do in the city.
 Bathe in the thermal baths, take in the beautiful architecture, visit war museums, and more!
 Although you’re alone, there’s no way to be bored with all of the things there are to do to fill your time.

-Lastly, Budapest hosts a ton of travelers each year.
+Lastly, Budapest hosts a ton of travelers each year (in 2022 the city welcomed 3.1 million tourists).
 It’s easy to make friends by staying in a hostel or participating in a free walking tour of the city.
-If you prefer to explore alone, you’re free to do so!
-But if you prefer to explore with others then get out of your comfort zone and introduce yourself to the other travelers you meet along the way.
+And if you prefer to explore alone, you can do that too!
+When I visited Budapest by myself, I not only felt safe walking around the city, but I felt welcome.

 1. View the Hungarian Parliament Building from Fisherman’s Bastion